MASTER SERVICES AGREEMENT

 (j)“Client Failure” is defined in in Section 4.6;

-(k)“Cloud Services” means the cloud-based services made available by eCompliance for subscription to Client, including the Service Software and associated offline components provided for download (e.g. mobile software applications provided by eCompliance), and any Modifications to such services and/or software, as may be purchased by Client pursuant to one or more Order Forms, but not including Professional Services or Available Third Party Tools;
+(k)“Cloud Services” means the cloud-based services made available by eCompliance for subscription or trial to Client, including the Service Software and associated offline components provided for download (e.g. mobile software applications provided by eCompliance), and any Modifications to such services and/or software, as may be purchased by Client pursuant to one or more Order Forms, but not including Professional Services or Available Third Party Tools;

 (l)“Cloud Services Fees” means the fees payable by Client to eCompliance for the Cloud Services, as set out in an Order Form;